Contract Types: CCRC & Life Care Communities

 The Acts Life Care Retirement Program

 All Acts communities are life care retirement communities.
-Our Type-A extensive life care retirement contract assures that your monthly fee will never increase if a higher level of care is needed at any one of our communities.
+Our Type-A extensive life care retirement contract assures that your monthly fee will never increase based solely on if a higher level of care is needed at any one of our communities.

-And, because Acts has such a large network of communities – 23 communities in nine states – you can visit or even relocate to another Acts CCRC senior living community, and enjoy all the benefits and conveniences associated with being an Acts resident – from meal plans to health care.
+And, because Acts has such a large network of communities – 26 campuses in nine states – you can visit or even relocate to another Acts CCRC senior living community, and enjoy all the benefits and conveniences associated with being an Acts resident – from meal plans to health care.